- Getting Around

 2. Find your route number.
 The map shows the streets your bus travels.
 The timetable lists major bus stops to help you estimate when the bus will be at your stop (see below).

-3. Please have your fare ready Use your ORCA card, a single ride ticket, a valid transfer, or exact cash.
+3. Please have your fare ready Use your ORCA card, an All Day Pass, a single ride ticket, or exact cash.
 Bus drivers carry no change.
 Read about fares and passes.

 Need more than one bus to get to your destination?